-Active release techniques relieve pain by using manually applied pressure to facilitate the break up of scar tissue.
-They can successfully treat the pain from a variety of different conditions that are caused by a buildup of excess scar tissue.
+Active Release Techniques in our sports medicine and physical therapy clinic can successfully treat joint, shoulder and back pain from a variety of different conditions that are caused by a buildup of excess scar tissue.

-When they first hear about Active Release Techniques, many patients think that it’s a type of massage.
+When people first hear about Active Release Technique, many patients think that it’s a type of massage.
 But they soon learn differently.
 Massage is rubbing and kneading of muscles.
-Active release techniques are a more powerful myofascial technique that can alter tissue composition–breaking up the scar tissue that’s causing pain.
+At our clinic in NYC, Active release techniques are a more powerful myofascial technique that can alter tissue composition by breaking up the scar tissue that’s the cause of pain and discomfort.

-The key to treatment is to loosen or break up the scar tissue.
-Using hand pressure, active release breaks up both adhesions and scar tissue.
+The key to treating with Active Release Technique at our NYC sports medicine clinic is to first focus on loosening and breaking up the scar tissue.
+Using hand pressure, Active Release Technique breaks up both adhesions and scar tissue.
 It uses precisely directed tension that is helped along by very specific patient movements, with the patient stretching or flexing the problem area as needed.
 It’s one treatment where the patient actively participates in the treatment: that’s the active part of Active Release Techniques

 Removing adhesions increases the flexibility of joints and muscles.
 Loosening or breaking up scar tissue increase blood flow.
 This has many benefits: it allows muscles to work harder, promotes healing and reduces or eliminates pain.
 Unlike many conventional treatments, active release doesn’t take long for its effects to be felt.
 And many people can work out right after a treatment, which helps affected muscles regain their function even quicker.

-Some of the many conditions that active release techniques can successfully treat include:
+Some of the many conditions that the Active Release Technique can successfully treat include:

 - Carpal Tunnel Syndrome